Tyrrrz/Tyrrrz.me/src/data/blog-posts/expression-trees/Post.md

 For now, let's move these limitations aside and explore some of the ways we can use expression trees constructed with this approach.

-## Identifying members
+## Identifying type members

 The most common use case for expression trees obtained in such manner is to identify type members.
-This approach allows us to extract information on fields, properties, or methods that belong to a particular type.
+This approach allows us to extract information on fields, properties, or methods from a supplied lambda expression.

 For example, assume we have the following class: